-FIGURE 15.
-SOFT-START WAVEFORMS FOR ISL6313B-BASED MULTI-PHASE CONVERTER
+FIGURE 13.
+SOFT-START WAVEFORMS FOR ISL6314-BASED CONVERTER

+The ISL6314 also has the ability to start up into a pre-charged output, without causing any unnecessary disturbance.
+The FB pin is monitored during soft-start, and should it be higher than the equivalent internal ramping reference voltage, the output drives hold both MOSFETs off.
 Once the internal ramping reference exceeds the FB pin potential, the output drives are enabled, allowing the output to ramp from the pre-charged level to the final level dictated by the DAC setting.
 Should the output be pre-charged to a level exceeding the DAC setting, the output drives are enabled at the end of the soft-start period, leading to an abrupt correction in the output voltage down to the DAC-set level.
+See Figure 13.